 8. Place the grill close to overhead light

 An overhead light will work better than a wall light wall behind you.
-Shining on your back, blocking the light, making it hard to gauge the sear marks on the steak on the grill.
+Shining on your back blocks the light, making it hard to gauge the sear marks on the steak on the grill.

 9. A deck roof protecting the grill from the rain